abhid/lanparty/README.md

 - CLI flags for portable mode, symlink traversal, and version stamping.

 #### Admin & automation
-- `/admin` UI to edit global settings (root, state dir, ACLs, shares), generate bcrypt hashes, and manage users/tokens entirely from the browser.
+- GitHub-style `/admin` console with sidebar panes (Server, ACLs, Shares, Users, Tokens, Tools) that mirrors the JSON config.
+- Inline tables let you edit roots, state dirs, share metadata, ACL rules, and more with dirty-state tracking, Save/Discard buttons, and toast feedback.
-- When lanparty runs with `-config`, changes are saved back to the JSON file so the server and config stay in sync.
+- When lanparty runs with `-config`, saving writes directly back to that JSON file; otherwise the UI clearly marks changes as runtime-only.
+- User/token management (create, delete, revoke, copy) plus a bcrypt generator live in the same UI, and every action has a matching REST endpoint.
 - GitHub Actions build/release pipeline produces cross-platform binaries on every tag.

 ### UI tour